juntaic7/Parallel-Mergesort/README.md

 ## Run

-Build the driver once with `make`, then choose one of the modes below.
+Build with `make`, then choose one of the modes below.

 **Sequential mergesort**
 ```bash